Bensham: Governance

 Lobley Hill and Bensham is a local council ward in the Metropolitan Borough of Gateshead.
 This ward covers an area of around 1.5 mi2, and has a population of 10,638.

 As of September 2020, the ward is served by three councillors: Catherine Donovan, Eileen McMaster and Kevin Dodds.

-The village is located within the parliamentary constituency of Gateshead, and is served by Labour Party Member of Parliament (MP), Ian Mearns.
+The village is located within the parliamentary constituency of Gateshead Central and Whickham, and is served by Labour Party Member of Parliament (MP), Mark Ferguson.

 Transport

 Air

 The nearest airport is Newcastle International Airport, which is located around 9 mi away.
 Teesside International Airport and Carlisle Lake District Airport are located around 37 and 55 mi away.

 Bus

 Bensham Road is a well-served bus corridor, providing a regular service to Gateshead and Newcastle upon Tyne.

 Rail

 The nearest National Rail station is Newcastle, which is located on the East Coast Main Line.
 A former station on the East Coast Main Line served the area between 1868 and 1954.